-An exhibition in New York and online on the Magnum Shop explores photographs of protest, as we examine what makes images of resistance resonate so loudly
+Looking through the Magnum archive, we examine what makes images of resistance resonate so loudly

 Of the most universally recognizable images in photography, many are photographs of protest, but there exists a myriad reasons why these images gained such a heightened place in public consciousness.

-A recent exhibition, ‘Protest!’ at Milk Gallery in New York, and now online through Fine Prints on the Magnum Shop, explores the relationship of photography to protest, and features many images that have taken on a totemic value in popular culture.
+An exhibition by Magnum Photos, ‘Protest!’ at Milk Gallery in New York, explored the relationship of photography to protest, and featured many images that have taken on a totemic value in popular culture.

 The curation captures the different ways in which protests can manifest: from people on the streets exercising their objection, such as Ian Berry’s images of anti-apartheid demonstrations in South Africa, which amplified the voice of the movement globally, to portraits of individuals, both famous and unknown, whose acts of resistance, however small or epic, were immortalized in a photograph, and adopted by millions as representative of something meaningful to their cause.